-This course explores the world of sports and entertainment from the perspective of marketing.
-All aspects of marketing, distribution, marketing information system, pricing, promotion, selling, and product/service management, are addressed from the perspective of how they are used in the sports and entertainment industries.
+This course explores the world of sport and entertainment marketing, including distribution, pricing, promotion, selling, and product/service management through the creation of a comprehensive marketing plan.
 Prerequisite: MKT 205.
 Each semester.

-MKT 330 PRINCIPLES OF RETAILING
+PRINCIPLES OF RETAILING

 This course introduces the student to the basic concepts of retail store management.
 Topics covered include facility and financial management, staffing, location, merchandising, strategies, inventory controls, pricing, and promotion in the retail environment.
 Prerequisite: MKT 205.
 As needed.